AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Tower of Quantum Trials.md

 ---
 This is a place that is found by coming from outer space into the center of the biggest cyclone of Giant's Deep.

-This place contains a tower that teaches the basic mechanics of [[Quantum Imaging]]
+This place contains a tower that teaches the basic mechanics of [[Quantum Observation]]